P-p-H-d/mlib/README.md

 Push a new element within the list 'list' and initialize it with the default constructor of the type.
 Return a pointer to the initialized object.
+This method is only defined if the type of the element defines an INIT method.

 ##### void name\_pop\_back(type *data, name\_t list)